-It's such a joy to sit down and be able to hear you very often off the cuff responding to all kinds of different things.
-I've been arranging them by theme over the weeks and we finally come to one that we got a lot of questions on.
-A very sensitive issue obviously and one that is a powder keg in both the church and society these days.

-So I fully understand that this is one you have to treat carefully and sensitively but it is the issue of sexuality, transgender, Christian sexual ethics and so on.
+We finally come to one that we got a lot of questions on.
+A very sensitive issue, obviously, and one that is a powder keg in both the Church and Society these days.
+So I fully understand that this is one you have to treat carefully and sensitively, but it is the issue of sexuality, transgender, Christian sexual ethics and so on.

 I don't think it's any secret that you hold a traditional view on this around sexual ethics.
-Often it's the only thing people often want to talk about sometimes and you have a lot of other things to talk about obviously.
+Often it's the only thing people often want to talk about sometimes and you have a lot of other things to talk about, obviously.
 I suppose just leading out with a general question on this.

-How best do you think Christians can work alongside each other deal with the contentious issues when they come up in the church?
+How best do you think Christians can work alongside each other, deal with the contentious issues when they come up in the Church?
 Yeah, this is a real problem because of the fact that many people have commented on this in many areas.
-Western society as a whole over my lifetime has found doing public discourse really hard.
+Western society as a whole, over my lifetime, has found doing public discourse really hard.
+Al Gore wrote a book about this, I think there's a kind of discourse or something like that, about the way in which we used to know that you built up what you wanted to say from first principles, which you could demonstrate to an argument which could then be debated.

-Al Gore wrote a book about this, I think there's a decline of discourse or something like that, about the way in which we used to know that you built up what you wanted to say from first principles which you could demonstrate to an argument which could then be debated and somebody else says no there's a slippage in the logic there etc. etc. And that's one of the great tasks of philosophy always has been to enable people instead of yelling at each other and throwing things at each other or calling each other names to say no no no we can talk about this sensibly there is this, there is that, there is the other.
+And somebody else says, "No, there's a slippage in the logic there, etc, etc." And that's one of the great tasks of philosophy always has been to enable people instead of yelling at each other and throwing things at each other or calling each other names to say, "Look, no, no, no. We can talk about this sensibly.
+There is this, there is that, there is the other.

-Now how do we put that together?
-If somebody else wants to say no you're doing it wrong let's have that discussion.
-And I have always in whatever sphere of life I've been, been let's have the discussion person and I bitterly regret the way in which now things get hugely polarized and people accuse one another of phobias or victimization or whatever it may be so that it becomes almost impossible to express a moral view.
-And that's at the heart of it and I think the church ought to be constantly in the business of reminding people how to do moral discourse.
+Now, how do we put that together?
+If somebody else wants to say, "No, you're doing it wrong," let's have that discussion.
+And I have always in whatever sphere of life I've been, let's have the discussion person.
+And I bitterly regret the way in which now things get hugely polarized and people accuse one another of phobias or victimization or whatever it may be so that it becomes almost impossible to express a moral view.

-And I would say that on any issue whether it's investing in arms sales or whatever it is and the church itself hasn't been good at it tragically because we are taught Paul insists on it to be transformed by the people who are not going to be able to do it.
-And it may be transformed by the renewing of our minds.
-And in that same passage Romans 12 Paul goes on and says if it's possible so far as it lies with you live at peace with all people.
+And that's at the heart of it.
+And I think the church ought to be constantly in the business of reminding people how to do moral discourse.
+And I would say that on any issue, whether it's investing in arms sales or whatever it is.

+And the church itself hasn't been good at it, tragically, because we are taught, Paul insists on it, to be transformed by the renewing of our minds.
+And in that same passage Romans 12, Paul goes on and says, "If it's possible so far as it lies with you, you have it peace with all people."
+In other words, constantly be striving for ways in which you can say, even to people with whom you have major disagreements, please can we sit down, look each other in the face and actually talk about this.
+And we used to be much better at this than we are.

-In other words constantly be striving for ways in which you can say even to people with whom you have major disagreements please can we sit down and look each other in the face and actually talk about this.
-And we used to be much better at this than we are and so it's that larger context which in America that's very very politicised at the moment the culture walls have gone on dividing and it's worse now than it's ever been I think.
-But we have our own equivalent and other in Europe and other parts of the world do as well.
+And so it's that larger context which, in America, that's very, very politicized at the moment.
+The cultural walls have gone on dividing and it's worse now than it's ever been, I think.
+But we have our own equivalent and other, and Europe and other parts of the world do as well.